Vehicles

 About Steam Powered Boat

-When was the first steam powered boat invented?
+When were steam powered boats first invented?

-How do steam powered boats actually work?
+How fast could steam powered boats travel?

 Coloring page FAQs